the-turing-way/the-turing-way/chapters/open_science.md

 - Making your work openly available for re-use makes it easier for others to incorporate into their own research.
 If you make your software citeable, for example via a [DOI](doi_system) this can increase your citations.
 - When you write closed source software, the only developers that can potentially detect, diagnose, triage, and resolve software bugs are those that have a copy of the code.
 If your project is open the number of potentially contributing developers and thus the potential knowledge pool is orders of magnitude larger.
 - Feedback.
 Making your work open enables you to get feedback and improve your project in way you may never have thought of alone.
 - Accountability.
 There is an argument that any software developed using government money should be open source by default- if the public has paid for its development they have a right to make use of it.
 If your work is government funded making it open is a step you can take towards government openness and accountability.

-#### Contributing to other's open source software projects
+#### Contributing to others' open source software projects

 - It’s empowering to be able to make changes, even small ones.
 You don’t have to become a lifelong contributor to enjoy participating in open source.
 Have you ever seen a typo on a website, and wished someone would fix it?
 On an open source software project, you can do just that.
 Open source helps people feel agency over their lives and how they experience the world, and that in itself is gratifying.
 - It's fun.
 Open source provides an endless, ever-changing set of Rubix cubes for you to solve on weekends.
 Just like puzzles, both crossword and jigsaw, open source provides bite-sized intellectual escapes.

 ### How open source software benefits research

 Open source software projects primarily benefit research by allowing researchers to take advantage of each other's work.
 This enables researchers to apply their efforts to  high-value work.
 It is sometimes said that "all the easy problems have already been solved".
 Blogging, content management, and operating systems are all problems with established (and mainstream) open source solutions, to name a few.
-While developers could spend their time reinventing wheels that the open source community have already perfected, it's far preferable to use the worlds best wheel, especially when that wheel comes at no cost to you.
+While developers could spend their time reinventing wheels that the open source community have already perfected, it's far preferable to use the world's best wheel, especially when that wheel comes at no cost to you.
 This frees researchers up to work on yet-unsolved challenges.
 This reduces duplication of effort and allows researchers to focus on the work they're actually interested in.

 Working openly also allows any number of researchers to collaborate on projects that could not possibly be developed by single researchers/research groups.
-Examples include [linux](https://www.linux.org/) operating systems, python packages such as [scipy](https://www.scipy.org/) and [numpy](http://www.numpy.org/), and the machine learning library [TensorFlow](https://www.tensorflow.org/).
+Examples include [Linux](https://www.linux.org/) operating systems, Python packages such as [scipy](https://www.scipy.org/) and [numpy](http://www.numpy.org/), and the machine learning library [TensorFlow](https://www.tensorflow.org/).

 ### How to run your own open source software project

 You can open source an idea, a work in progress, or after years of being closed source.
-At the most basic level all you need to do is but your code online somewhere that is likely to last a long time.
+At the most basic level all you need to do is put your code online somewhere that is likely to last a long time.
 You can make your code citeable by assigning it a DOI (as discussed in the section on [making data citeable](#citing_data)).
 This helps ensure that you get proper credit if people use or build upon your work.

 A popular place to make your code available is GitHub (see the chapter on version control).
 You must include a licence file stating that anyone has permission to use, copy and modify your work.
 Without this no one can legally use your work and so it isn't open source.
-[This](https://choosealicense.com/) website offers a very simple mechanism to help you pick the best license for your project.
+[This](https://choosealicense.com/) website offers a very simple mechanism to help you pick the best licence for your project.
 There are also a few other files you should include with your code:

 #### Readme